 We are currently working with:

 Michelle Marroquin is a dancer and performance artist with over 20 years of experience choreographing odd and diverse events, including Day of the Dead parties and interactive dance performances.
 Her training includes a strong foundation in ballet and modern dance, Mexican folk dance, and Odissi Classical Indian dance.
 She studied at Hampshire College and received her MFA in performance and choreography at Smith College.
-In Crimson Canary, she provides the all-important percussive foundation of palmas, the rhythmic hand-clapping found in all authentic flamenco music.

 Artists we have worked with: